 Can I go to jail for downloading ROMs?

 If you have a physical copy of a game, you most certainly have an emulator or a game's ROM.
-However, there is no legal precedent in the United States stating that it is illegal.
+However, no legal precedent in the United States states that it is illegal.
 There is no record of any corporation going to court over the usage of emulators or ROMs.

 Is no GBA safe?